 1. Temporary Stay Visa

-Ideal for those who want to live in Portugal without applying for residency.
-It is valid for one year and can be extended for two additional years.
-The visa allows multiple entries, giving you flexibility to travel in and out of Portugal and explore the rest of Europe.
+Ideal for a Canadian moving to Portugal without immediately applying for residency, this visa is valid for one year and can be extended for another two.
+It allows multiple entries, giving you the flexibility to travel in and out of Portugal and explore the rest of Europe freely.

 2. Residence Permit